 2. A US address for Amazon.com.
-This was a requirement when I registered an Amazon Seller Account in 2013, however it seems that this is no longer required if you sign up to sell by FBA since that means Amazon will take care of customer service and returns.
+This was a requirement when I registered an Amazon Seller Account in 2013, but it is no longer required to open an Amazon Seller account.
 If you need one, there are numerous mail forwarding services which provide a free US mailing address such as Viabox.

 3. This is especially for non-US based sellers - sign up for a free account with My Inventory Team (MIT).
 MIT provides receiving, prep and forwarding of products for Amazon FBA.
 I currently send a couple of hundred items every week to MIT